axelv/crypto/README.md

 #TODO:
 - [ ] **Key Establishment (STS + RSA + SHA256)**
-Replace the predefined secret random numbers a call to bbs.c
+AV: Replace the predefined secret random numbers with a call to bbs.c

 Semi Implemented: Montgomery Multiplication (asymmetric/monmult.c) works, but 8bit operands should be changed to 32 bit in the future (for efficiency).
 ALSO: Maybe change this to more efficient Montgomery Square algorithm.
 (We only need squaring)